nealjoos/cybersecurity-advanced-lab/README.md

 1. Create the following host-only network in VirtualBox to simulate the the fake internet:

     - Name: `vboxnet1` (when different, change this in `Vagrantfile`)
     - IP range: 192.168.62.0/24

-1. `vagrant up --parallel`
+2. `vagrant up --parallel`

-1. Disable all the NAT connections added by vagrant: `./disable-nat.sh`
+3. Disable all the NAT connections added by vagrant: `./disable-nat.sh`

+    :warning: `vagrant ssh` won't work anymore and that is **by design**!
+This command is also not available in a real network, so learn to use SSH properly: login into the required hosts using SSH with IP adresses and jump/forward options!

-1. Test connectivity with Ansible:
+4. Test connectivity with Ansible:

     ```console
-    $ ansible fake_internet --inventory inventory.yml --module-name ping
+    $ ansible fake_internet --inventory ansible/inventory.yml --module-name ping
     red | SUCCESS => {
         "ansible_facts": {
             "discovered_interpreter_python": "/usr/bin/python3"